The German Economic System: An Analysis

 What do the freedom indexes tell about the economic system of Germany?

 To determine if a country is mostly a market economy or a planned economy, it is useful to examine some economic indexes.
-For instance, according to the 2022 Index of Economic Freedom, which measures the ability of every human to control his own labor and property, Germany is ranked 16th globally and 11th in Europe indicating that the country has a mostly free economy.
+For instance, according to the 2026 Index of Economic Freedom, which measures the ability of every human to control his own labor and property, Germany is ranked 24th globally and 14th in Europe with a score of 71.7 out of 100, indicating that the country has a mostly free economy.

-In a similar way, the 2022 Freedom House index evaluates the state of political rights and civil liberties globally.
+In a similar way, the 2025 Freedom House index evaluates the state of political rights and civil liberties globally.
 Generally, market economies tend to align more with democracy and freedom, while command economies tend to be characterized by greater state control and fewer democratic and civil liberty protections.
-Germany gets a score of 94/100, which qualifies it as Free.
+Germany gets a score of 95/100 (As of 2025), which qualifies it as Free.

 Germany is a country where the government does not control what people do for political reasons, and people have the freedom to choose (what, how much, and how to produce, whether to buy or not, selling price, etc.)